microsoft/FluidFramework/docs/tutorials/visual-component.md

     return div;
 }
 ```
 By the time any client reaches the render function, they should have either created a `SharedCounter` and fetched it from the root, or fetched an existing one from the root.
 As such, we will error if it's not available.
 Then we pass the counter as a prop to our new React component `CounterReactView` inside `ReactDOM.render`.
-This will be your main entrypoint into the React view lifecycle.
+This will be your main entry point into the React view lifecycle.
 Let's take a look at the `CounterReactView` component next.

 ```typescript
 interface CounterProps {